 Faded cement gingerbread men, which once formed a welcoming border along Route 40, are now clumped together like crooked tombstones.
 The sagging Dish and Spoon, with flaking paint, are propped against the fence.
 The dilapidated Willie the Whale still floats on the pond.

-Today, the carefree sensations that once permeated the park are lost, only to be replaced by a grim sense of nostalgia and unease.
+Today, the carefree sensations that once permeated the park are lost, and the remainder of the grounds have been bulldozed.